-In 2019, CNP Assurances joined the Net Zero Asset Owner Alliance, and committed to making its investment portfolio carbon-neutral by 2050.
+In 2019, CNP Assurances joined the Net Zero Asset Owner Alliance, and committed to making its investment portfolio carbon neutral by 2050.

-Launched in September 2019 at the United Nations Climate Action Summit, the Net Zero Asset Owner Alliance comprises 88 institutional investors with an aggregate of \$9,500bn in investments, committed to making their investment portfolios carbon neutral by 2050.
-By working towards the objective of transitioning their portfolios to net zero greenhouse gas emissions by this date, Alliance members wish to help limit global warming to 1.5 °C in line with the Paris Agreement.
+Launched in September 2019 at the United Nations Climate Action Summit, the Net Zero Asset Owner Alliance comprises more than 80 institutional investors with an aggregate of \$9,500 billion in investments, committed to making their investment portfolios carbon neutral by 2050.
+By working towards the objective of transitioning their portfolios to net zero greenhouse gas emissions by this date, Alliance members wish to help limit global warming to 1.5°C in line with the Paris Agreement.